lucky20511/Algorithms/question-list.md

 9. Bulb Switcher -- Math

-10. Evaluate Reverse Polish Notation -- Switch can use in String after 7
+10. Evaluate Reverse Polish Notation -- Switch can use in String after Java 7

-11.
+11. Shuffle an Array -- How to copy the array

+12. Largest Number -- Comparator of Integer and int array might meet problems,    Hard to get the rule for create the comparator for string

+13. K-diff Pairs in an Array -- Write the tree figure for if and else analysis.
+Need to care about the order of put current number to map

+14.